-MID-TERM STRATEGIES (18-24 MONTHS) IG STRATEGY RESPONSIBLE: BUDGET RECOMME CONSIDERATIONS: Identity Selected vendor for visual identity development should work with staff to outline brand launch timeline, strategy, goals Continued website upgrades Public education campaign Cheyenne in partnership with MPO; this could also be something that MPO "owns" This amount depends on what was accomplished in 2017, however a reasonable budget estimate is \$25,000 - \$35,000.
+MID-TERM STRATEGIES (18-24 MONTHS) MARKETING STRATEGY RESPONSIBLE: BUDGET RECOMMENDATION: CONSIDERATIONS: Identity Launch New Brand: Selected vendor for visual identity development should work with staff to outline brand launch timeline, strategy, goals Continued website upgrades Public education campaign Cheyenne in partnership with MPO; this could also be something that MPO "owns" This amount depends on what was accomplished in 2017, however a reasonable budget estimate is \$25,000 - \$35,000.
 Includes signage, collateral materials, launch party staff apparel and other key marketing pieces.
 Social Continue actively curating selected social media sites Monitor patron and partner engagement with sites to ensure ROI for staff time and effectiveness of each tool Leverage partnerships with partnering organizations (i.e., DDA, Chamber, Tourism entities) to expand social media outreach efforts Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$500 for staff training classes on latest social media engagement strategies.
 Tools Produce 2017 Annual Report Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 Depends on vendor and quantity, however a reasonable estimate is: \$15,000 - \$20,000 for design and printing of an infographic; \$5,000 for a more traditional written report Tools Identify no/low cost smart phone applications that increase customer service offerings, i.e., ParkMe Cheyenne No cost beyond staff time and training

-Media Continue active relationship Chayanna in \$1,000 for undating Media Continue active relationship building with local media, including annual meetings with news Managers Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$1,000 for updating press packets with new brand.
-Media/PR Begin building local and regional recognition for new brand via outreach efforts in partnership with local organizations: • Participate in PARK(ing) Day 2017 • Launch "Bike to Work Day" • Participate as a vendor/sponsor at popular local festivals/events Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 Budget \$5,000 for new programs and possible sponsorship opportunities Staffing Establish at least a half time (preferably a FTE position) to handle communications, customer engagement and public relations for the public parking system Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$30,000-\$40,000 for an FTE (does not include benefits) Staffing Develop performance measures for communications staff person that are tied to the goals outlined in the Annual Communication and Stakeholder Engagement Plan.
+Media Continue active relationship building with local media, including annual meetings with news Managers Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$1,000 for updating press packets with new brand.
+Media/PR Begin building local and regional recognition for new brand via outreach efforts in partnership with local organizations: Participate in PARK(ing) Day 2017 Launch "Bike to Work Day" Participate as a vendor/sponsor at popular local festivals/events Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 Budget \$5,000 for new programs and possible sponsorship opportunities Staffing Establish at least a half time (preferably a FTE position) to handle communications, customer engagement and public relations for the public parking system Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$30,000-\$40,000 for an FTE (does not include benefits) Staffing Develop performance measures for communications staff person that are tied to the goals outlined in the Annual Communication and Stakeholder Engagement Plan.
 Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 No cost beyond staff time PR Develop a Crisis Communication Plan (see Appendix 3 for an example) Cheyenne No cost beyond staff time Engage Create 2018 Annual Communications & Stakeholder Engagement Plan by early 4 th quarter 2017 • Review effectiveness of 2017 efforts (see Metrics section for additional detail) • Create communications and marketing budget for 2018 to complement Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$28,160 total communications budget for 2108.
 Includes funding for new outreach and signage implementation costs.
-Also includes funds for outreach efforts related to possible

-program communication selection of new

-and marketing priorities smart meter

-technology.

-METRICS • Use data benchmarks and Cheyenne in \$500 - \$700 for in-

-make adjustments to build partnership with house execution;

-2018 Annual Marketing Plan MPO; breakdown of \$5,000 - \$7,500 for

-and budget priorities, i.e., media impressions and Google roles and responsibilities for outsourced survey execution.
+Also includes funds for outreach efforts related to possible program communication and marketing priorities selection of new smart meter technology.
+METRICS Use data benchmarks and make adjustments to build 2018 Annual Marketing Plan and budget priorities, i.e., media impressions and Google Analytics Administer patron and partner survey.
+Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$500 - \$700 for in- house execution; \$5,000 - \$7,500 for outsourced survey execution.

-Analytics each organization

-• Administer patron and partner TBD in 2017

-survey.